 Below you can find the table of contents for the latest issues of State Crime Journal.
 All articles are Open Access and links to each article are provided below.
-The journal is hosted on JSTOR and can be found here to read online.
+The journal is hosted on Science Open and can be found here to read online.

 Neve Gordon and Penny Green

 Elizabeth A. Bradshaw

 Abstract: Numerous Michigan prisons emerged as national hotspots early in the coronavirus crisis.
 Once the virus entered the prisons, key actions and inaction by Michigan Department of Corrections and Governor Gretchen Whitmer allowed COVID-19 to flourish unabated, resulting in unnecessary infection and death; a form of cruel and unusual punishment.
 The callous neglect of the human rights of prisoners during the pandemic is not new, but rather the result of decades of punitive sentencing policies that disproportionately target people of colour.
 Through a case study examination of early coronavirus outbreaks in Michigan prisons, this paper will consider how Truth in Sentencing legislation, increasingly long prison sentences and declining parole rates, helped set the stage for coronavirus to spread, disproportionately harming Black and elderly prisoners.
 As the intersecting crises of coronavirus and mass incarceration exemplify, state crime scholars can no longer ignore the state-organized race crime occurring behind prison walls.

 Keywords: COVID-19; coronavirus; prisons; mass incarceration; Michigan; state-organized race crime